INHIBITOR GENE: SILVER AND GOLD: SMOKE, SHADED AND TIPPED CATS

 Masked Silver (black smoke) LaPerm.

-Mirroring the silver series, there is the newer and less common golden series.
+Mirroring the silver series, there is the golden series.
 One of the most famous early chinchillas was called Silver Lambkin, and it seems likely from descriptions at the time that he gave rise to both silver and golden kittens.
-Unknown to early breeders who did not have the benefit of genetics knowledge, where there are Chinchilla Persians, Silver Tabby Persians and Silver Tabby Shorthairs there would usually be Golden and Golden Tabby cats too.
-These were generally considered , known as "brownies" and discarded, though some Golden Tabbies no doubt found their way into the Brown Tabby Class since early writers differentiated between the "Brown Tabby" and the "Sable Tabby".
+Unknown to early breeders, where there are Silver cats, there will also be Golden cats.
+The Golden Tabbies were generally considered normal brown tabbies, called "brownies" and were either discarded, or found their way into the Brown Tabby Class.
+However, we know that the early cat fancy differentiated between "Brown Tabbies" and "Sable Tabbies."